toddaustin07/mDNS/README.md

 Create a subdirectory in the src directory of the driver hub package called '**mDNS**' and copy the init.lua file provided from the SmartThingsEdge directory in this repository into it.
 Add a **require = 'mDNS'** statement to your Edge driver code and use the APIs as described below.

 ## API
 A work in progress, but currently supports the APIs below.

-Note that the SmartThings Edge version now implements callbacks, which is assumed below.
+There is really only one core API: query().
+The remaining APIs are wrappers that use this core API; their purpose is to simplify things and reduce the level of mDNS expertise needed to get productive use out of the library.

+Pay close attention to the guidance on what name formats are required for each wrapper API for the highest chance of success.
+Using the wrong name format will typically result in no responses, or responses you don't want.

+All APIs are implemented with a callback parameter, so have no direct return value.
+For the return table descriptions below, we will assume the table returned to the callback is called 'resptable'

 ### query (<*domain_name*>, <*type*>, <*duration*>, <*callback*>)

-(For the mDNS expert who wants more specific control)
+(For the mDNS-knowledgeable who want more specific control)

 - *domain_name* - valid DNS name depending query type
 - *type* - requested DNS response record type (1=A, 12=PTR, 16=TXT, 33=SRV, 255=ANY)